c-d-a2/system-info-bash/README.md

 - `grep`: Searches through text.

 The script might require root permissions to access all data, especially system logs like `/var/log/syslog`.
+If you encounter any problems, try executing the script with sudo.
 ## Usage
 Follow these steps to run the script: